Timer Memory Leaks

 Timer memory leaks happen when:

-- Intervals/timeouts are created but never cleared
+- Timers/scheduled tasks are created but never stopped or cleared

 - Timer callbacks reference large objects that can't be garbage collected